-By Officer & Status Date Motion No Item No Subject Motion Action By Comment Date Completed Statu High Risk areas not currently included on the mapping 5) Engagement be sought with the Department of Defence and DFES re 'Slight UXO' areas (which equates to most of ClacklineMuresk and half of Irishtown brigade districts, with small areas elsewhere) to discuss the implications for firefighting efforts, e.g., understanding the risks of using a grader on a previously cropped paddock in Irishtown 6) DFES/Department of Defence be requested to clarify the three existing land parcels identified as being "Substantial" if they are classified as "Developed" or "Vacant Land", given the development on the land 7) DFES/Department of Defence be requested to clarify the extent of the "slight occurrence" on the above mapping given the historical development of the area, with specific reference to the active firefighting suppression methods that can be used in these areas 8) Council provide official notification to landholders of "Substantial" sites concerning the implications of future fires, based on the current operational SOP 9) DFES be requested to provide a timeframe for updating the SOP Operational/Response 10) The Shire of Northam Bushfire Manual (Section 1.12E) be updated to include specific turn-out requirements for incidents within the "Substantial-Vacant" and "Substantial-Developed" classifications, and land within close proximity to that land (suggest within a 500m radius).
-11) DFES be requested to ensure turn-out procedures include an automatic UXO warning for those sites either within or within Operational Pre Plan (OPP) being developed by DFES.
-8) Completed via face to face meetings with EMDS 9) Complete.
+By Officer & Status a 5 ~ Date Motion No ltem No Subject Motion Action By Comment Date Completed Status High Risk areas not currently included on the mapping 8) Engagement be sought with the Department of Defence and DFES re 'Slight UXO' areas (which equates to most of ClacklineMuresk and half of Irishtown brigade districts, with small areas elsewhere) to discuss the implications for firefighting efforts, e.g., understanding the risks of using a grader on a previously cropped paddock in Irishtown 6) DFES/Department of Defence be requested to clarify the three existing land parcels identified as being "Substantial" if they are classified as "Developed" or "Vacant Land", given the development on the land 7) DFES/Department of Defence be requested to clarify the extent of the "slight occurrence" on the above mapping given the historical development of the area, with specific reference to the active firefighting suppression methods that can be used in these areas 8) Council provide official notification to landholders of "Substantial" sites concerning the implications of future fires, based on the current operational SOP 9) DFES be requested to provide a timeframe for updating the SOP Operational/Response 10) The Shire of Northam Bushfire Manual (Section 1.12E) be updated to include specific turn-cut requirements for incidents within the "Substantial-Vacant" and "Substantial- Developed" classifications, and land within close proximity to that land (suggest within a 500m radius).
+11) DFES be requested to ensure turn-out procedures include an automatic UXO warning for those sites either within or within 500m radius of land identified as "Substantial" from the Operational Pre Plan [OPP] being developed by DFES.
+8]Completed via face to face meetings with EMDS 9] Complete.
 DFES will not provide a timeline.
-10) ongoing once OPP developed 11) Advised by DFES as complete.
-12) Advised by DFES as complete 13) Complete 14) Already occurring 15) Crews to follow SOP 16) Crew to follow SOP 17) Ongoing 18) ongoing (OPP) 19) Ongoing 9. no update - updates will be minor, and will only be around clarification of wording, the SOP is largely complete and deemed sufficient from a risk perspective.
+10] ongoing once OPP developed 11]Advised by DFES as complete.
+12]Advised by DFES as complete 13]Complete 14]Already occurring 15]Crews to follow SOP 16]Crew to follow SOP 17]Ongoing 18] ongoing (OPP) 19] Ongoing 9. no update - updates will be minor, and will only be around clarification of wording, the SOP is largely complete and deemed sufficient from a risk perspective.
 10. Will workshop as